michaelbromley/soundcloud-visualizer/README.md

 I can think of a few improvements that I might implement, or someone else might want to:

-- Support for playlists.
-So you can paste the playlist URL and it just keeps going through to the end of the playlist.
+~~- Support for playlists.
+So you can paste the playlist URL and it just keeps going through to the end of the playlist.~~ - DONE (thanks to [adg29](https://github.com/adg29))
 - More types of visualization.
 I've written the code in a pretty modular way so it's simple to write a visualization that can plug into the app (see below)
 - Better browser support.
 I'm sure there can be more done on this to get it working at least in Firefox and mobile WebKit browsers, with perhaps fallbacks for IE.